confidential-computing/twi-rats/draft-ietf-rats-twi-attestation.md

 In either case, the detailed information about the Workload’s composition conveyed to the Verifier using RATS “Evidence” is mapped to Stable, technology-agnostic, business-oriented claims about the Workload by invoking a new architectural building block called a Claims Mapper, described below.

-These three options can be visualised at a high level as:
+These three options can be visualised at a high level as shown below.

+E: Evidence
+AR: Attestation Results
+CR: Credential Request
+C: Credential

 ## Variant 1
 ~~~ aasvg
 {::include variant_1.txt}